Mccxiv/dmr-lookup/README.md

 ```

 ### Running tests
-Clone the repository from github, then:
+Clone the repository from Github, then:
 ```
 npm install
 npm run test